zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 - [Conclusion](#conclusion)
 - [References](#references)

 # Background

 The emergence of EOS has brought a new paradigm to the blockchain.
 In just a few months since the main network was launched, the version has undergone dozens of upgrades, stability has been greatly improved, new functions have been gradually developed.
 The node team is also actively involved in building the EOSIO ecosystem.
 What is even more exciting is that EOS has attracted more and more development teams.
 There are already hundreds of DApp running on the EOS main network. market value in circulation far exceeds that of Ethereum, and the space for development is growing wider.

 During the gradual development of the EOS main network, the BOS team has found some deviations from prior expectations.
 As the most competitive third-generation public chain, the BOS team looks forward to seeing more and more applications running on EOS.
 Developers will use EOS as their preferred platform for application development.
 But due to the limitations of the current EOS resource model, higher costs of usage have resulted from the creation of more user accounts and deployment of operating DApps.
 The key technology IBC required for the realisation of the millions of TPS described in the white paper has not been promoted.
 The main network has repeatedly experienced situations of insuﬀicient CPU computing resources, which has intensiﬁed the urgency of its demand for cross-chain communication.
 In addition, due to the Pipeline-DPOS consensus algorithm adopted by EOSIO, a transaction requires nearly three minutes to ensure that it is finalised and immutable.
 Although performance in this regard is much better in comparison to Bitcoin and Ethereum, it also brings restrictions to many EOS application scenarios.
 Fast payment mechanisms can only be directed towards small transfers, large transfers require a certain waiting time to ensure that they cannot be changed, which limits the user experience with regards to payment services on the chain   and under the chain.

 In addition to the abovementioned issues, there are many other potential improvements that have been actively discussed within the EOS community.
 As a result the BOS team believes that more experimentation should be done on EOS and more developers or teams rallied to participate in the building of the EOSIO ecosystem.
 Together, ecosystem participants will make eﬀorts towards application of the blockchain towards diﬀerent scenarios within different industries.
-As a fully community-maintained EOS side chain, the BOS Network will make more attempts towards improvement based on its inherited good functions and will feed back to the EOSIO ecosystem its proven new features and functions.
+BOS will become the first DPoS public chain that realizes decentralized cross-chain and has consensus.
+It is committed to using technology to create a trusted business ecosystem.

 # Overview

-The BOS Network is committed to providing users with easy-to-access and easy-to-use blockchain services, providing a more user-friendly infrastructure for DApp operations, working to support richer application scenarios, and actively experimenting booms in DApp development.
+The BOS Network is committed to providing users with easy-to-access and easy-to-use blockchain services, providing a more user-friendly infrastructure for DApp operations, working to support richer application scenarios, and actively promoting prosperity in trustless commerce.
 In addition to technical improvements, the BOS Network will also make attempts to improve in other areas.
 For example, in order to increase the level of participation of users in voting, estimator technology can be used to incentive accounts that meet certain predefined parameters.
 The incentives for BP (block producers) on the BOS Network will be adjusted according to the number of DApps on the chain, TPS, market value, liquidity and other indicators.
-Each BP incentive awarded is an encouragement for providingthe provision of more resources for the ecology.
-A resolution reached by a community referendumto the ecosystem.
-Changes to parameters on the BOS Network will be codedalgorithmically executed as much as possible, to reduce human factors inwithin the process, keeppreserve the process on chain, and maintain fairness and transparency.
+Each BP incentive awarded is an encouragement for providing provision of more resources for the ecosystem.
+A resolution reached by a community referendum to the ecosystem.
+Changes to parameters on the BOS Network will be coded algorithmically executed as much as possible, to reduce human factors in within the process, keep the process on chain, and maintain fairness and transparency.

 The codes of the BOS Network chain are fully contributed and maintained by the community.
 Each ecosystem participant can submit codes or suggestions.
 The related process will take reference from existing open source software projects, such as PEP (Python Enhancement Proposals).

 In order to encourage the development of DApps in the BOS Network, the BOS Foundation will provide Token driven low-cost resource mortgage services for DApps in the BOS Network, reduce the operating costs of DApps in the initial development  stage; in addition, it will also regularly provide BOS token incentives to developers who contribute on a regular basis in order to establish a mutually reinforcing community development trend.

 # Consensus Algorithm